Kong/swrv/README.md

 </script>
 ```

-In this example, the Vue Hook `useSWRV` accepts a `key` and a `fetcher`
+In this example, `useSWRV` accepts a `key` and a `fetcher` function. `key` is
-function. `key` is a unique identifier of the request, normally the URL of the
+a unique identifier of the request, normally the URL of the API.
+And the
-API.
-And the fetcher accepts key as its parameter and returns the data
+fetcher accepts key as its parameter and returns the data asynchronously.
-asynchronously.

 `useSWRV` also returns 2 values: `data` and `error`.
 When the request (fetcher)
 is not yet finished, data will be `undefined`.
 And when we get a response, it